December 5, 2025 · Workshop Management

 Scheduled → Diagnosing → Waiting for Parts → Repair → Completed

-During the waiting period, the vehicle might remain in the workshop or return later.
+During the waiting period, the vehicle may remain at the workshop or return later once the parts arrive.

-Traditional appointment systems are not designed for this type of workflow.
+Traditional booking systems are not designed for this kind of flexible workflow.

 Why Traditional Booking Systems Fail